saleyn/emmap/README.md

 ```
 The open options is a list containing zero or more [options](https://saleyn.github.io/emmap/emmap.html#type-open_option).

-A memory map can be closed either by calling `emmap:close/1` or `file:close/1`.
+From this point, `Mem` can be used either with the `file` or with the `emmap` functions

-From this point, `Mem` can be used either with the `file` operations:
+interchangeably:

 - `{ok, Binary} = file:pread(Mem, Position, Length)` read Length bytes at Position in the file.
 - `ok = file:pwrite(Mem, Position, Binary)` writes to the given position.